Euro headed for fifth successive weekly decline as Italy concerns persist

-LONDON (Reuters) - The euro was headed on Friday for its fifth successive weekly decline versus the dollar, in what would be a first for the currency since 2015, as political uncertainty in Italy continued to worry investors.
+LONDON (Reuters) - The euro was headed on Friday for its fifth successive weekly decline versus the dollar, in what would be a first for the currency since 2015, as political uncertainty in Italy worried investors.

 The euro has slumped six cents from more than $1.24 in the space of three weeks after a huge dollar rally and amid concerns about the demands of populist parties likely to form Italy’s next government.

-On Thursday, the far-right League and 5-Star Movement agreed the basis for a governing accord that would slash taxes and ramp up welfare spending.
+The far-right League and 5-Star Movement have agreed on a governing accord that would slash taxes and ramp up welfare spending.

-Ratings agency DBRS warned that the economic proposals of the anti-establishment parties could threaten Italy’s sovereign credit rating.
+Ratings agency DBRS warned on Thursday that the economic proposals of the anti-establishment parties could threaten Italy’s sovereign credit rating.

-The euro on Friday inched up 0.2 percent to $1.1814.
-But the currency has fallen nearly 1.2 percent this week and on Wednesday dropped to a five-month low of $1.1763.
+The euro on Friday hovered near a five-month low of $1.1763.
+It has declined nearly 1.2 percent versus the dollar this week and fallen sharply against the Swiss franc, which typically attracts capital in times of uncertainty.

 A founding member of the EU and the euro, Italy accounts for 15.4 percent of Eurozone GDP and the parties’ hostility toward the European Union stance is the biggest challenge to the bloc since Britain voted to leave two years ago.